PUBLISHED

 A valuable solution to effectively analyze the data collected during user testing is UXCam.
 With UXCam, you can;

-Firstly, one of the primary value a product is to address the user’s needs.
+Firstly, one of the primary values a product is to address the user’s needs.
 UXCam helps highlight directly how well you're meeting these needs.
 Using UXCam's session replay feature, you can:

 UXCam can also show you what features your users are using the most.
 It represents user interactions in heatmaps and lets you observe things like:

-• Scroll heatmap: Shows how users scroll through your product, indicating the most viewed areas.
+Scroll heatmap: This shows how users scroll through your product, indicating the most viewed areas.

 Practical tip: If a crucial feature isn't getting high interaction rates, this could be a sign that it needs more visibility or improved design.

-• Rage taps: Helps you detect when a user repeatedly taps any screen in frustration.
-You can use this insight to pinpoints areas of your app causing user agitation.
+Rage taps: This helps you detect when a user repeatedly taps any screen in frustration.
+You can use this insight to pinpoint areas of your app causing user agitation.

-• Crashes analytics: Helps you detects scenarios where your mobile app unexpectedly stopped functioning, hence ruining the user experience.
-You can use insight from crash reports to identifies unstable sections of your mobile MVP, enabling quick resolution of technical issues.
+Crashes analytics: Helps you detect scenarios where your mobile app unexpectedly stopped functioning, hence ruining the user experience.
+You can use insight from crash reports to identify unstable sections of your mobile MVP, enabling quick resolution of technical issues.

 UXCam provides a comprehensive and intuitive platform to validate your mobile MVP.
 You need to make your product decisions based on user-centric data, and UXCam delivers exactly that.